Last Modified December 11, 2019

 - There are three primary types of requests that the library receives for filming opportunities.
 These are external, internal, and media requests.
-Requests should be routed directly to the Libraries’ Communications Officer, Carlin Motley, at 949-824-4658 or email@example.com for further consideration.
+Requests should be routed directly to the Libraries’ Associate University Librarian, Administrative Services (acting Communications Officer), Kevin Ruminson, at 949-824-4440 or email@example.com for further consideration.

 - All filming requests, with the exception of media requests, should be submitted to the library communications office a minimum of 72 hours prior to the proposed event so that the Communications Officer can notify and confer with facilities and public services leadership and staff.

 - The Libraries’ operations and patron services will always take priority over filming requests and therefore may ultimately drive the approval process.